 425 LaBore Road, Suite 108

 Little Canada, MN 55117

-Montreal Courts Supported Living provides support to mentally ill adults (18+) with chronic health conditions.
+Montreal Courts Supported Living provides support to adults (18+) who have a mental health diagnosis and a chronic health condition.
 Participants live in their own apartments with staff support 24 hours a day.
 Staff helps participants learn how to manage their finances, housing, medical care, community resources, transportation and other life skills.

 Who we serve

 Adults (18+) who live in Ramsey County, Minnesota and who have mental illness and chronic health conditions, are on MA and are eligible for the CADI waiver.
 Supported apartment living must be a reasonable expectation for individuals in this program.
 Individuals who are not residents of Ramsey County are not eligible for services.

 The goals we set

 The goal of our services is to help our recipients live independently in the community while managing their physical health and mental illness